Timing is everything. However, when assessing ownership of a trademark, it can depend on what you have done and where you did it.

 Because information is now so accessible online, it is conceivable, indeed possibly even likely, that a trader may holus-bolus lift another’s brand.
 The consequences may be drastic if they register this in a commercially important first-to-file country.

 Fortunately a carefully thought out filing strategy for international protection and impeccable timing using the International (Paris) Convention, can ensure that you stay ahead in the race.

-Cambodia, China, Japan, Indonesia, Korea (North & South), Malaysia, Philippines, Singapore, Sri Lanka, Taiwan, Vietnam
+Cambodia, China, Japan, Indonesia, Philippines, South Korea (and North Korea), Sri Lanka, Taiwan, Thailand and Vietnam